 The house has went through a few changes since that photo above was taken, and it continues to morph.
-We started out in the beginning with new windows, a fresh, clean, neutral-tan wall color called Cottonwood, and new carpet.
+We started out in the beginning with new windows (from a place like Town and Country Glass), a fresh, clean, neutral-tan wall color called Cottonwood, and new carpet.
 And we were happy!
 For several years.
 Decor changed and moved about but the walls & carpet stayed the same.

 After years of covering up where the hunter green hearth tiles had been (I may have taken a sledge hammer to them) we decided reworking the fireplace mantel and hearth was a must on our to-do list.

 What we settled on wasn’t a full tear down & gut, so we were able to update it on a $150 budget!
 I think it’s important to have a budget, have a plan & to prioritize your projects.

 And sometimes good enough is just that.
 Good enough.

 A little more time went by, and after an unfortunate flood, and some major saving, another project came up.
 Speaking of a flood, this is why having home insurance is a life saver.
 Without it, in a situation like this, finding the money to repair the damage can be quite difficult.
 For example, an average premium in Georgia costs around $1.300.
 For some, this is a lot to pay, but for many, this is an affortable price to pay, especially if their home is being covered from events such as a flood.
 Having home insurance is better than not having any at all.

 New flooring.
 Definitely a case of “silver lining” on this one.